vectara/vectara-docs/www/docs/quickstart.md

 - How does the company handle potential conflicts between different species, such as birds and alligators?

-Now you have an understanding of how to upload data into an index, ask questions, and get meaningful answers from <Config v="names.product"/>.
+Now you have an understanding of how to upload data into a corpus, ask questions, and get meaningful answers from <Config v="names.product"/>.
 Continue gaining more answers and insights from your data, and ingest more data.
 Imagine the amount of time saved because you get quick answers with precise